Desperate gridlocks when you're late for the office call for drastic measures.

 - In Oliver & Company, Dodger eludes Oliver by jumping over cars.
 Oliver follows, but falls through the sunroof of one car.

 - In Doctor Who, the Doctor does this in "Gridlock".
-Bonus Points for (a) it being flying cars and (b) the Doctor not only leaping from hood to hood, but actually getting in the cars through the top and out through the bottom.
+They were flying cars and the Doctor was not only leaping from hood to hood, but getting in the cars through the top and out through the bottom.

 - A non-moving example: In an episode of Quantum Leap, Sam leaps into the body of Dr. Ruth Westheimer.
 During the climax, he is trying to stop a woman from being murdered, and the taxi he's in gets caught in a traffic jam.
 Having no time to spare, he exits the cab and runs to the woman's apartment by leaping from car to car; the reflection of Dr. Ruth is cast through the windows of various cars.